SupaxInc/data-structure-and-algorithms/README.md

     - If both nodes are greater than current node, go right
     - If both nodes are less than current node, go left
     - If nodes are split (one <= current, one > current), we found LCA!

+    REMEMBER: It is still LCA if its multiple levels down.
+E.g.
+            6
+           / \
+          2   8
+             /
+            7
+    p = 2, q = 7
+    6 would be LCA
     '''
     ```